grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 And then there was a creeping silence in the moment where they had all expected the next sound to be their eardrums pressed in by the shock wave of an explosion.

 There was nothing but a long lingering quiet.
-The only sound was the groaning of the _Prospect's_ hull being pushed through the continued stress of fast diving.
+The only sound was the groaning of the _Prospect_'s hull being pushed through the continued stress of fast diving.

 Gregory looked at Percy, "What happened?"